cheatham1/GetStartedBook/find_the_higgs_2.md

-The dominant background after all these cuts in the Higgs boson + 0 jet channel comes from ttbar.
+The dominant background after all these cuts in the Higgs boson + 0 jet channel comes from $$WW$$ and $Z$+jets.

-4 Higgs events are identified, with a significance of 0.265
+4 Higgs events are identified, yielding a significance of 0.265

 ![](pictures/HWW0jet.png)

-Adding an extra cut, opening angle between MET and leptons > 140, reduces the signal to 3 events and increases the significnace to 0.276
+Adding an extra cut, the opening angle between MET and leptons > 140, reduces the signal to 3 events and increases the significance to 0.276

 ## Higgs boson + 1 jet